Query Optimizer

 from strawberry import autoimport strawberry_django

-@strawberry_django.type(models.OrderItem)class OrderItem: price: auto quantity: auto total: auto = strawberry_django.field( only=["price", "quantity"], )
+@strawberry_django.type(models.OrderItem)class OrderItem: price: auto quantity: auto total: auto = strawberry_django.field( only=["price", "quantity"], ) Or if you are using a custom resolver:

 import decimal